LDaniels18/CSE-140-Projects-Computer-Architecture/README.md

 # CSE-140-Projects
 A Repo for our CSE 140 class.
+Computer Architecture.

+This repository will feature the final project where a simulated mips CPU was created in C.
 Contributors:
 Iveth and LaFrance